bewchabbacc/docker-environments/sa_site/README.md

 the website's remote repository to your fork rather than the main repository.
 To do this:

 1. Run `make`.
-2. Change into the `sa_site_v2` directory.
-This directory is the website.
-It is an independent git repository linked to the main website's codebase.
+2. Move into the `sa_site_v2` directory.
+This directory is where the website code lives.
+It is an independent git repository, a git submodule and it points to the website's codebase.
 3. Run `git remote rename origin upstream`.
 This renames the main remote repository so you can still pull from it.
 4. Run `git remote add origin <MY_FORK_URL>`, replacing "MY_FORK_URL" with the URL of